kevin-allen/dataScienceNeuro/README.md

-# Data Science and Analysis in Neuroscience
+# Data Science in Neuroscience

 This is the repository for the course [Data Science and Analysis in Neuroscience]() which is offered to Masters students on the Neuroscience Major program at the  Faculty of Biosciences, University of Heidelberg.